PepZe/PepZe/README.md

 - 👋 Hi, I’m @PepZe
-- 👀 I’m interested in ...
+- 👀 I’m interested in back-end and full-stack, love Microsoft technologies
-- 🌱 I’m currently learning Unity, Docker and SQL (one at time)
+- 🌱 I’m currently doing some personal projects for fun and tracking new technologies
-- 📈 I'm improving my .Net skills and learning current technologies.
-- 💞️ I’m looking to collaborate on any project, just want to keep working.
+- 📈 The goal is to learn and get experience to become an specialist
-- 📫 pedropaulo.azevedo@hotmail.com.br
+- 📫 pedropaulo.azevedo@hotmail.com

 <!---
 PepZe/PepZe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.